 SimplePnP accommodates many different types of component feeders.
 You can purchase basic fixed-tape feeders along with your machine, and component trays just need to be placed inside the pick-and-place work area.
 You can also fit third-party or DIY drag, vibration, and automatic feeders.
 OpenPnP’s UI makes it easy to configure and use all of the different feeder options.

 Another key feature of SimplePnP is its extensive upgrade-path.
 We will make several optional extras available for purchase in the near future.
 The most interesting of these are likely:

-Depending on the model, one or two Omnivision OV9712-based 720p USB cameras help locate features and components and adjust component alignment.
+Two Omnivision OV9712-based 720p USB cameras help locate features and components and adjust component alignment.
 The vision modules make use of commercially available, manual-focus lenses with focal lengths of 2.8 mm for the top-vision camera and 2.1 mm for the bottom-vision camera.

 The table is meant to position the head in the correct spot to hold and release each component.
 It is a gantry style system built from aluminum extrusion and uses linear rails, stepper motors, and timing belts to perform motion.

 A computer running OpenPnP serves as the machine’s brain, sending the appropriate commands to a pair of GRBL motion controllers that handle the operations needed to perform PCB assembly.